velodrome-finance/sugar/readme.md

     * `emissions_earned` - emissions earned from staked position
     * `tick_lower` - lower tick of position on v3, 0 on v2
     * `tick_upper` - upper tick of position on v3, 0 on v2
-    * `alm` - true if position is deposited into ALM on v3, false on v2

 ---